refinedev/refine/documentation/blog/2022-08-04-testing-http-requests.md

 ---
-title: Testing HTTP Requests in React Using Nock
+title: Mocking API calls in React Using Nock
 description: How to test API calls in React?
 slug: test-http-requests-in-react
 authors: necati